 Thompson began considering the commercial possibilities of Thai silk, an idea he pursued with great determination.
-Thompson made his first breakthrough when he discovered an enclave of Thai, Muslim weavers who lived in an idyllic small canal-side community called Bankrua, right in the heart of Bangkok.
+He made his first breakthrough when he discovered an enclave of Thai, Muslim weavers who lived in an idyllic small canal-side community called Bankrua, right in the heart of Bangkok.

-Following on from an excellent reception in New York, Thompson’s Thai Silk business prospered and in 1950 he opened his first shop on the iconic lower Suriwong Road, selling an eclectic array of beautiful silk textiles.
+Following on from an excellent reception in New York, Thompson’s Thai Silk business prospered and in 1950 he opened his first shop on the iconic lower Surawong Road, selling an eclectic array of beautiful silk textiles.

-In 1951 the Thai Silk Company Limited was officially registered as a company.
+In 1951, the Thai Silk Company Limited was officially registered as a company.
 Thompson continued to work with the local weavers in Bankrua, who helped him produce some of the most exquisite fabrics the world had ever seen.

-Thai Silk had another grand moment in 1959, when their Majesties the King and Queen of Thailand made international headlines on their United States tour.
-Consequently Queen Sirikit’s stunning outfits designed by Pierre Balmain and featuring Jim Thompson fabrics, were coveted around the world.
+Thai Silk had another grand moment in 1959 when their Majesties the King and Queen of Thailand made international headlines on their United States tour.
+Consequently, Queen Sirikit’s stunning outfits, designed by Pierre Balmain and featuring Jim Thompson fabrics, were coveted around the world.

-In 1980 the Thai Silk Company relocated its silk production to Pak Thong Chai, a picturesque, peaceful village close to the northeastern city of Nakhon Ratchasima.
-The new location enabled the company to produce silks on a more commercial scale and today the campus-like compound houses some 50 workshop buildings situated amongst 93 acres of verdantly gardened grounds.
+In 1980, the Thai Silk Company relocated its silk production to Pak Thong Chai, a picturesque, peaceful village close to the northeastern city of Nakhon Ratchasima.
+The new location enabled the company to produce silks on a more commercial scale and today the campus-like compound houses some 50 workshop buildings, situated amongst 93 acres of verdantly-gardened grounds.

 In 1999, Jim Thompson opened a store in Singapore, and has since opened two new locations on Orchard Road and at the iconic Raffles Hotel.

 Jim Thompson America has been responsible for stateside distribution since 2011 and now distributes to more than 20 showrooms across North America and Canada.
-Our flagship North American showroom opened in ADAC Atlanta in 2013.
+Our flagship North American showroom opened in Atlanta in 2013.

 On October 3rd 2013, Jim Thompson celebrated the opening of its Paris showroom in the chic St. Germain des Pres neighbourhood, bringing the exotic Eastern influences of Thompson’s silk to the glamorous streets of Paris.
-Jim Thompson is distributed solely by Pierre Frey, a french design company with a long history of making exquisite textiles in Europe.
+Jim Thompson is distributed solely by Pierre Frey, a French design company with a long history of making exquisite textiles in Europe.